Uniform Approximation with Quadratic Neural Networks: Preliminaries

-To construct new neural networks from existing ones, we will frequently need to concatenate networks or put them in parallel, cf., \cite{Petersen2018} for more details.
+and there exists a ReQU network which represents the product furthermore any monomial can be represented exactly with a ReQU network. \end{remark} To construct new neural networks from existing ones, we will frequently need to concatenate networks or put them in parallel, cf., \cite{Petersen17Optimalapproximationpiecewise} for more details.
 We first define the concatenation of networks.

 \begin{definition} Let $L_{1}, L_{2} \in \mathbb{N}$, and let $\Phi^{1}$ and $\Phi^{2}$ be two neural networks where the input layer of $\Phi^{1}$ has the same dimension as the output layer of $\Phi^{2}$, where